Drummer. Producer. Legend.

 and compositional thinking

-kit while at the
+to the drum kit while at the

 same time having